Normal MRI abdomen in pregnancy

 0 images remaining

 The appendix may not be clearly identified on MRI in pregnancy for a number of reasons, including the limited spatial resolution compared to CT, and the alteration in anatomy caused by the gravid uterus.
-The absence of ancillary signs of acute appendicitis, such as edema and fluid in the region of the cecal pole on fat-saturated images and the lack of restriction of diffusion are helpful in confirming that there is no acute appendicitis.
+In this case, it is seen inferior to the cecum.
+The absence of ancillary signs of acute appendicitis such as edema and fluid in the region of the cecal pole is helpful in confirming that there is no acute appendicitis.
 The pregnancy progressed to term with no requirement for surgical intervention.